magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-32956-->

-*  The position of products in the `catalog_category_product` table now update as expected when an administrator creates a product in the Admin and assigns it to a category.
+*  The position of products in the `catalog_category_product` table now updates as expected when an administrator creates a product in the Admin and assigns it to a category.
 Previously, the position of new products was always assigned a 0 value.

 <!--- MC-34939-->